UCSD-ECEMAE-148/148-spring-2025-final-project-team-15/README.md

 ---

 ### 👥 Team Members:
-- **Pranav Kambhampati** (ECE)
+- **Pranav Kambhampati** (ECE)  - Class of 2026
-- **Athena Wu** (ECE)
+- **Athena Wu** (ECE)  - Class of 2026
-- **Sebastian Castaneda** (ECE)
+- **Sebastian Castaneda** (ECE)  - Class of 2025
-- **Sujaan Mukherjee** (MAE)
+- **Sujaan Mukherjee** (MAE)  -  Class of 2025

 ---

 ## Project Overview / Proposal
-The goal of our project is to build a voice-controlled robot, inspired by real-world applications of voice-controlled wheelchairs to asssit individuals with mobility impairments.
-Our robot recognizes and executes voice commands with LLM models and idetnfifies and avoid obstacles using lidars.
-The robot ecognizes and executes voice commands such as “forward”, “backward”, “stop.”
+The goal of our project is to build a voice-controlled robot, inspired by real-world applications of voice-controlled wheelchairs to assist individuals with mobility impairments.
+Our robot recognizes and executes voice commands with LLM models and identifies and avoids obstacles using lidars.
+The robot recognizes and executes voice commands such as “forward”, “backward”, “stop.”
 The robot integrates speech recognition, sensor-based obstacle avoidance, and autonomous decision-making using ROS.

+### Goals We Have Accomplished:
+- **Car/Vesc acts upon prompt input, control speed, duration and angle:** Successfully built a voice-controlled car that supports both lateral movements and turns.
+Decides rpm and motor spin time based on parameters recieved from the LLM.
+- **LLM Voice Recognition using prompt to parse params:** We are successfully able to use an LLM to parse voice commands rather than a simple speech to text package.
+There is additional flexibility for what the user can say since the LLM pieces input into the right parameters.
+- **Lidar Integration to Identify Obstacles:** We promised to have a car that wouldn't drive blidnly and would use the lidar to identify obstacles, which we accomplished.
+This lidar interfaces with the vesc node, providing it input on when and where to go.
+- **Reaction Upon Obstacle Identification:** On top of the lidar detecting obstacles, we are able to successfully react to them.
+The car is able to steer clear of obstacles at low speeds.
+- **Costmap Implementation in Obstacle Identification/Reaction:** We took our obstacle avoidance to the next level by implementing a costmap.
+The lidar is sectioned off into multiple sectors and calculates the 'risk' factor of driving into a specific sector.
+It ultimately tells the VESC to go in the direction where the 'risk' is minimized.
+This feature only kicks in when obstacles are detected.

 ---